fachrihawari/hawari-dev/src/content/projects/tempoday.md

 **Mobile calendar UX** - Making a calendar interface that doesn't suck on small screens while keeping all three data types accessible?
 Challenge accepted and conquered!

-**Seamless donation integration** - Implementing a smooth donation flow with RevenueCat while maintaining the privacy-first approach.
+**Seamless donation integration** - Implementing a smooth donation flow with Midtrans while maintaining the privacy-first approach.
 Getting the payment experience just right without being pushy or breaking the user flow took careful UX design.

 **Dark mode implementation** - Ensuring a consistent and visually appealing dark mode across all pages and components.
 Tailwind's `dark:` variants were a lifesaver, but testing and tweaking every element for accessibility and aesthetics took time.